poxar/dotfiles/README.md

 The second half of my configuration (installed programs and such) live in my [nixfiles](https://github.com/poxar/nixfiles).
-I've decided against home-manager for now, being able to quickly change my dotfiles is preferrable to me for now.
+I've decided against home-manager for now, being able to quickly change my dotfiles is preferable to me for now.

 # Structure